mfbolus/lds-ctrl-est/README.md

 	export CMAKE_PREFIX_PATH=$CMAKE_PREFIX_PATH:/your/install/prefix
 	export PKG_CONFIG_PATH=$PKG_CONFIG_PATH:/your/install/prefix
 	```

+3. "In Microsoft Visual Studio, the 'Generate CMake Cache' step errs because creating symbolic links is not permitted."

+  Certain source files are sym-linked to the build/install directories during configuration with cmake.
+As such, your user in Windows must be permitted to do so.
+Make sure that your user is listed next to *Control Panel -> Administrative Tools -> Local Policies -> User Rights Assignment -> Create Symbolic Links*.

 # Reporting Issues
 If you encounter bugs when using this library or have specific feature requests that you believe fall within the stated scope of this project, please [open an issue on GitHub](https://github.com/stanley-rozell/lds-ctrl-est/issues) and use an appropriate issue template where possible.
 You may also fork the repository and submit pull-requests with your suggested changes.